 The pandemic has brought profound and indefinite uncertainty to societies the world over, and whether the opening provided by the health crisis will have lasting effects on Hirak’s modes of action is yet to be seen.
 Moreover, in a movement as diverse as Hirak, we cannot assume that it acts a bloc, or that the same impetus animates the breadth of its ranks.
 Indeed, there remain some hardline voices within Hirak calling for a return to the streets.
 However, that the majority is calling for a different tack and ready to use the crisis — and the public outrage that will likely ensue — as a political opportunity reveals a dynamic and adaptable movement that will continue to be a fixture in Algerian politics.

-Dr. Vish Sakthivel is a Non-resident Senior Fellow at the Foreign Policy Research Institute and is writing a book on political Islam in modern Algeria.
-In July she will join Yale University’s Council on Middle East Studies.
+Dr. Vish Sakthivel is a Scholar and Lecturer in Political Science and Middle East Studies at Yale University and is writing a book on political Islam in modern Algeria.
 The views expressed in this article are her own.

 Photo by Billal Bensalem/NurPhoto via Getty Images